bobbyjim/cargocult/README.md

 # Grammar Notes

 * Constant expressions are always folded at compile time, including bitwise ops, math, and field offsets.
-* MACRO DIVISION works well with the static model; preprocess these before parsing expressions.
 * Pragmas attach to var-decl or proc-decl.
 Store these in the AST as a list of symbols and optional values.
-* Procedure overloading is resolved by mangling names based on the parameter types — ASTBuilder will handle this during symbol table construction or codegen.
+* Procedure "overloading" is resolved by mangling names based on the parameter types — ASTBuilder will handle this during symbol table construction or codegen.
 * Inline procs are simply procedure literals, no captures — just wrap in a small ProcLiteralNode with an anonymous name.

+* Separate Grammar Files: Each division (Module Header, Metadata, Import, Macro, Memory, Data, Code, Expressions) will have its own .rakumod file (e.g., MyLanguage::Grammar::ModuleHeader.rakumod).
+* Expressions Grammar: A separate Expressions grammar will be created and used by both the Data and Code divisions for parsing expressions.
+* is export: The is export trait will be used extensively in the Expressions grammar to make common expression tokens (e.g., identifier, number, string_literal) available in other grammars without qualification.
+* use ... only (...): This construct will be used to import specific tokens/rules from other division grammars when needed, minimizing namespace pollution.
+* Roles: Roles will be used to define and reuse common grammar fragments that are not tied to a specific division.